Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: METHOD

 \subsection{Non-parametric Entropy Objective}

-To modulate features during test time, an learning objective based on the model's predictions of test data is typically needed.
-Recent works \cite{wang2020tent, mummadi2021test} use the discriminative outputs (\eg classification probabilities) to calculate the entropy object and have shown its effectiveness.
-However, different from the standard recognition model, UOIS does not explicitly train a discriminative layer that produces logits and probabilities for the direct calculation of entropy.
+To modulate features during test time, a learning objective based on the model's predictions of test data is typically required.
+Recent works \cite{wang2020tent, mummadi2021test} have demonstrated the effectiveness of using the entropy objective based on discriminative outputs (\textit{e.g.}, classification probabilities) \cite{wang2020tent, mummadi2021test}.
+However, unlike the standard recognition model, UOIS is conducted in an open-world setting, and thus does not explicitly train a discriminative layer that generate logits and probabilities for the direct calculation of entropy.
 To address this problem, we propose a novel non-parametric entropy objective (NEO).
-First, we utilize unsupervised clustering to obtain centroids that represent pseudo-classes.
-Then, the non-parametric classification probability is designed to calculate the entropy objective.
-Next, we describe each step in detail.
+Specifically, NEO leverages the unsupervised clustering to obtain centroids that present pseudo instance labels, then calculates non-parametric classification probabilities to construct the entropy objective.